istvanzk/tflm-arduino/README.md

 The modified [src/peripherals](/src/peripherals/) includes a bare minimum implementation, for only three peripherals:
 * LED - which should work with all the Arduino compatible boards
 * Analog microphone - which is meant to be used with RP2040 based boards (using [src/peripherals/analog_microphone](src/peripherals/analog_microphone.cpp))
-* PDM microphone - which can be used with RP2040 based boards (using [src/peripherals/pdm_microphone](src/peripherals/pdm_microphone.cpp)) or any other Arduino board with on-board PDM microphone (using the [PDM Arduino library](https://docs.arduino.cc/learn/built-in-libraries/pdm/))
+* PDM microphone - which can be used with RP2040 based boards or any other Arduino board with on-board PDM microphone (using the [PDM Arduino library](https://docs.arduino.cc/learn/built-in-libraries/pdm/))

 See the [/src/peripherals/README](/src/peripherals/README.md) for details.
 These adaptations were required to make the library code work with the latest official Arduino and Tensorflow Lite Micro libraries.